Data dashboard (and download)

 The Australian Child and Youth Wellbeing Atlas is an exciting systemic initiative that brings together leading expertise across Australia’s child and youth research, advocacy, policy and practice fields.

-The partnership has naturally evolved, driven by an exceptional motivation to collaborate and fulfill a common mission.
+The partnership has naturally evolved, driven by an exceptional motivation to collaborate and fulfil a common mission.
 This mission aims to revolutionise the access and utilisation of data to enhance children's health, development, and wellbeing, ultimately striving for equitable outcomes for all Australian children.

 Organisations involved in the Australian Child and Youth Wellbeing Atlas include: